wso2/api-developer-portal-core/QuickStart.md

 Follow the instructions in the [installation guide](https://docs.google.com/document/d/10bIEggNZmHy0oMLGBi_fsszXYYfcztaSt_p2i_3VcPo/edit?pli=1&tab=t.3roll6bfs18k) to setup the database and connect the devportal to it.

-6. Create the IDP for devportal login
+**Configure WSO2 as the control plane**

-**WSO2 as the control plane**
+1. Create the IDP for devportal login

 **Add claim mappings**
 Go to claims->Add->Add new external claim